bicCluster/learning-cluster/README.md

 * Select default setting when installing Ambari Server.
 * If you come across errors when starting the server, Check [ this](https://community.hortonworks.com/articles/16944/warning-setpgid31734-0-failed-errno-13-permission.html).
 * [This](http://posidev.com/blog/2009/06/04/set-ulimit-parameters-on-ubuntu/) will help you when setting `ulimit`.
 Notice that in this instruction, `user` means `[user]`.
 Thus you need to replace it with your system username.
-* Set up the ssh carefully.
+* Set up the SSH carefully.
 After this part being done, you can remotely control those four machines with your own laptop.
+If you did not install OpenSSH during installation, you can install it using `apt-get install openssh-server`.
+You can only directly SSH into `losalamos` from the outside, but you can SSH into other machines within `losalamos` (like Inception!).
 * You need to set up password-less SSH during the process:
 	- The manual from Hortonworks have covered the basic steps.
 You can also check [this](http://www.linuxproblem.org/art_9.html) and [this](http://askubuntu.com/questions/497895/permission-denied-for-rootlocalhost-for-ssh-connection) if you need more help.
 	- You need to use root permission to set up password-less SSH.
 To set the root password see [this](http://askubuntu.com/questions/155278/how-do-i-set-the-root-password-so-i-can-use-su-instead-of-sudo).